 When individual background checks are being reviewed and discussed with RAAA Administrative Committee, the meeting will be closed to the public.
 The meeting will be conducted with Minnesota’s open meeting laws as documented here http://www.house.leg.state.mn.us/hrd/pubs/openmtg.pdf

-Under no circumstances will the contents of any background check be shared with anyone who not directly involved with reviewing or approving the volunteer application.
+Under no circumstances will the contents of any background check be shared with anyone who is not directly involved with reviewing or approving the Volunteer application.

-A Volunteer will be disqualified and prohibited from servicing if the individual has been found guilty of the offenses listed below.
+A Volunteer will be disqualified and prohibited from serving if the Volunteer has been found guilty of the offenses listed below.
 Guilty means the person was found guilty following a trial, entered a guilty plea, or entered a no contest plea, regardless of the adjudication or whether the record has been expunged.
-This policy does not apply if the criminal charges resulted in acquittal or dismissal.
+This Policy does not apply if the criminal charges resulted in acquittal or dismissal.

 a.
-All sexual offenses, regardless of the amount of time since the offense.
-Examples include,
+All felony and misdemeanor sexual offenses, regardless of the amount of time since the offense.
+Examples include, but are not limited to:

-• Child molestation, rape, sexual assault, sexual battery, statutory rape, prostitution, solicitation, indecent exposure
+• Child molestation, rape, sexual assault, sexual battery, statutory rape, prostitution, solicitation of prostitution, and indecent exposure

 d.
-All misdemeanors that constitute offenses against the person within the past seven (7)
+All misdemeanors that constitute offenses against a person within the past seven (7)

-• Driving under the influence, simple drug possession, disorderly conduct, public intoxication, passion of drug paraphernalia
+• Driving under the influence, simple drug possession, disorderly conduct, public intoxication and possession of drug paraphernalia

 Nothing in this policy shall be construed as a waiver or limitation of the discretion of the RAAA Board of Directors to disqualify a Volunteer where, in the sole opinion of RAAA, such is the interest of the youth participants.

-The Volunteer is responsible for contacting the reporting agency and taking appropriate action to have the result of the background check report corrected if he or she believes information as reported in error.
+The Volunteer is responsible for contacting the reporting agency and taking appropriate action to have the result of the background check report corrected if he or she believes information as reported is erroneous.
 RAAA, its volunteers, its employees and its Service Providers are not responsible for errors or omissions that may be reported on background checks.

-Any Volunteer applicant who is disqualified may appeal the disqualification to the RAAA Board of Directors (the “Board”), which has the sole authority to overturn the disqualification, if in the Board’s complete discretion the Board finds that, based upon demonstrable proof, under the circumstances, the offense resulting in disqualification does not, at the time of appeal, justify disqualification on the basis that the applicant would pose a risk of harm to children or others.
-The vote of the Board regarding the appeal will be final.
-The Board will meet to consider the appeal within forty-five (45) days of receipt of the appeal at which time the applicant will have an opportunity to appear before the Board along with the applicant’s representative.
+Any Volunteer applicant who is disqualified may appeal the disqualification to the Administrative Committee of the RAAA Board of Directors, which has the sole authority to overturn the disqualification, if in the Committee’s complete discretion the Committee finds that, based upon demonstrable proof, under the circumstances, the offense resulting in disqualification does not, at the time of appeal, justify disqualification on the basis that the applicant would pose a risk of harm to children or others.
+The vote of the Committee regarding the appeal will be final.
+The Committee will meet to consider the appeal within forty-five (45) days of receipt of the appeal at which time the Volunteer applicant will have an opportunity to appear before the Committee along with the applicant’s representative.

-The Board shall render its decision on the appeal within five (5) business days of the hearing.
+The Committee shall render its decision on the appeal within five (5) business days of the hearing.

 5. Appeal Process

 a.
-The full name and address of the appellant
+The full name and address of the Volunteer

 b.
-The name and address of the person, if any, making the request for an appeal on behalf of the appellant (e.g. lawyer)
+The name and address of the person, if any, making the request for an appeal on behalf of the Volunteer (e.g. lawyer)

 c.
-The grounds for the appeal (provide a detailed explanation of the appellant’s objections to the decision; describe additional factors or factual errors in the decision).
+The grounds for the appeal (provide a detailed explanation of the Volunteer’s objections to the decision; describe additional factors or factual errors in the decision).

 d.
 The particulars relevant to the appeal (describe any background facts that relate to